 The Government guidelines state that all children are expected to have an attendance of at least 97%.
-Every term, we reward good attendance with certificates and prizes.
+Every term, we reward good and excellent attendance with certificates and prizes.

-Contact school by 9am on the first morning of absence Telephone 0191 3000490, which also has a 24 hour answering machine
+Contact school before 9am on the first morning of absence Telephone 0191 3000490, which also has a 24 hour answering machine

 Call into the school office to report the absence

 Wherever possible ALL medical appointments must be made out of school hours.
 It is unfair to the child to be leaving or arriving half-way through a lesson.
-We understand that a lot of hospital appointments are allocated and unable to be changed.
-Dentist, Doctor or Optician appointments can be made at times convenient to the child.
+We understand that a lot of hospital appointments are allocated and may be unable to be changed but please ask.
+Dentist, Doctor or Optician appointments should be made at times convenient to the child and not in school time.
 Medical appointment letters/cards must be given to the office so they may be copied and held in your child's file.

 All time taken outside statutory school holidays will be unauthorised by the school, unless in exceptional circumstances (see Policy).
 An absence notification request form must be completed and returned to school.
 These are available from the school office.